 Who gave you your letters of recommendation?
 Did you know them well?

 I knew those who wrote my letters of recommendations very well.
 One was my boss and practice owner of the small animal clinic that I worked off and on for about 10 years.
-Another was a mentor of mine that I worked with in that same small animal clinic.
-I also got my advisors from graduate school to write me letters of recommendations.
+Another was a mentor of mine that I worked with, in that same small animal clinic.
+I also got my advisors from graduate school to write me letters of recommendation.

 Did you find the application process stressful?
 Why or why not?

 I did find it a tad stressful because I was working full time.
 However, I think the most stressful part was that I was applying to 8 different schools.